-It was a historic winter in Tahoe and for the extreme athletes known to push the limits in the area, it was heaven.
-Due to the massive snowfall blanketing the area, new obstacles were realized in the backcountry for skiers and snowboarders, and the best riders took the opportunity to push the limits.
+When the snow falls in bunches during the winter in Tahoe, extreme athletes are known to push the limits in the area.
+Due to massive snowfall blanketing the area, new obstacles were realized in the backcountry for skiers and snowboarders, and the best riders took the opportunity to push the limits.

-Skier Josh Daiek posted a video to his Instagram today showing him launching a 150-foot backflip over a road gap in the Sierra Nevada mountains.
-The shear size of the jump, mixed with the danger of the cars driving below, make this a must watch stunt.
+Skier Josh Daiek posted a video showing him launching a 150-foot backflip over a road gap in the Sierra Nevada mountains.
+The sheer size of the jump, mixed with the danger of the cars driving below, make this a must-watch stunt.
 See it for yourself:

 “I’ve been eyeing this gap for the last decade,” Daiek wrote on IG.
 “With a banner year in the Sierra last season the landing finally filled in and was ready to send.”